OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 ## Gradle 9 Prerequisites
 Achieving compatibility with Gradle 9 requires the following updates:

 1. Java Requirement: The minimum supported version will be Java 17.
-(Please review the detailed implications section.)

 2. Kotlin Update: An upgrade to Kotlin 2.0 is mandatory.

+Please go through [gradle official documentation](https://docs.gradle.org/9.0.0/userguide/upgrading_major_version_9.html#changes_major_9) for details.

 ## Table of Contents